-The music major is founded on a balance in the core training between the fields of Music History, Ethnomusicology, Theory, and Composition.
-Through a series of requirements (Tier 1 courses), you will acquire a foundation that introduces you to the sheer range of musical traditions available to study, and to a series of specialist skills and tools that facilitate and deepen that study.
+The music major is founded on a balance between the fields of Music History, Ethnomusicology, Theory, and Composition.
+Five core courses provide a foundation for the broad study of music, introducing the wide range of traditions within the subject and providing training in a series of specialized skills and tools that facilitate and deepen that study.

-In the Declaration you'll talk a bit about you and what you are hoping to get out of your music major.
-In a paragraph or so, please answer the following questions: Why are you choosing a music major?
+If you are interested in declaring music as a major contact Megan Webb, academic coordinator in MUSC.
+Potential majors will meet with the undergraduate chair and should complete a short declaration statement (a short paragraph) describing their interests, goals and hopes for completing the major.
+Why are you choosing a music major?
 Do you have an additional major or minor?
 If so, what?
-At the moment, which subfields are you most interested in exploring (history, composition, theory, ethnomusicology)?
+Which subfields are you most interested in exploring (history, composition, theory, ethnomusicology)?
 Do you think you would like to write a senior thesis to graduate with honors?
 Do you have any ideas yet about what you want to do with your major after Penn?
-Thank you, your answers will help us meet your needs better.

 B. Music Theory Core Courses - (3 c.u.)

 Music 2700 – Music Theory and Musicianship I (1.5 c.u.)